Events

 This process is the default deletion flow and doesn't take into account retention policies or labels.
 For more information, see Learn about retention for SharePoint and OneDrive.

 After the 93-day recycle pipeline is complete, deletion takes place independently for Metadata and for Blob Storage.
-Metadata will be removed immediately from the database, which makes the content unreadable unless the metadata is restored from backup.
+Metadata is removed immediately from the database, which makes the content unreadable unless the metadata is restored from backup.
 SharePoint maintains 14 days-worth of backups of metadata.
 These backups are taken locally in near real time and then pushed to storage in redundant Azure Storage containers on, according to documentation at the time of this publication, a 5-10-minute schedule.

 Note